Julian Ashby: College career

 Ashby served as the starting long snapper for the Paladins from 2020 to 2023.
 He appeared in seven games in 2020, 11 games in 2021, and 13 games in both 2022 and 2023.
 As a senior in 2023, he helped the team to a record of 10–3 with a Southern Conference championship and an appearance in the quarterfinals of the FCS playoffs.
 Ashby was named a first-team FCS All-American for his performance in the 2023 season.
-At Furman, he majored in physics and had a grade-point average (GPA) of 3.97, the highest on the football team.
+At Furman, he majored in physics and had a grade point average (GPA) of 3.97, the highest on the football team.
 He transferred to the Vanderbilt Commodores for his final season, 2024, and appeared in 13 games.
 He was a semifinalist for the Patrick Mannelly Award as best long snapper nationally and recorded two tackles during the season.

 Professional career

-Ashby was selected by the New England Patriots in the seventh round (251st overall) of the 2025 NFL draft.
+Ashby was selected by the New England Patriots in the seventh round (251st overall) of the 2025 NFL draft, being the only long snapper drafted.
 He was the first long snapper and the first Vanderbilt player drafted since 2021.